 Swedish SEB Bank Fined for Poor Anti-Money-Laundering Measures

 The Swedish Financial Supervisory Authority (FSA) fined SEK 1 billion (the US $ 107 million) for failing to provide adequate anti-money laundering (AML) measures at its subsidiaries in the Baltic countries of Sweden SEB bank.
 The Swedish Financial Inspection started to examine the SEB in 2015 in coordination with officials in Estonia, Latvia, and Lithuania.
 The investigation was completed in 2019 and showed that "SEB's subsidiaries in the Baltic are exposed to a high risk of money laundering."

 FCA fines Commerzbank London £ 37.8 Million for AML Violations

-As a result of FCA's audits, Commerzbank London detects three major failures, including the failure of periodic due diligence on its customers.
-According to FCA's audit report, the bank was also insufficient in the control procedures of money laundering risks in customer transactions.
-Also, FCA found that the bank did not have adequate risk management systems.
+As a result of FCA's audits, Commerzbank London detects three significant failures, including the failure of periodic due diligence on its customers.
+According to FCA's audit report, the Bank was also insufficient in controlling money laundering risks in customer transactions.
+Also, FCA found that the Bank did not have adequate risk management systems.